2024 Event Schedule

 Lodging, Event TIckets & Retail Discount

 Book this package for 2+ nights to save 20% on lodging at select Mammoth Lodging Collection properties and get a discounted Motocross spectator ticket for each person for every night booked.
-Plus, you’ll get a coupon at check-in good for 10% off retail purchases at the Motocross Retail Trailer.
+Plus, you’ll get a coupon at check-in good for 25% off event merchandise at the Motocross Retail Trailer.
 Available for stays June 19–30, 2024 at select Mammoth Lodging Collection properties.

 Camping & More